 “Yoga is a practice that connects the mind, body, and soul through different stretching, breathing, and meditation exercises.
 The whole purpose of performing these body and mind exercises is to bring you into a state where you experience the whole universe as part of yourself.

 In short, yoga implies disciplining the body and mind through physical postures and exercises (asanas), meditation (dyana), breathing techniques (pranayama), and deep relaxation to achieve a more profound state of consciousness.

 In Western society, the application of yoga as a therapeutic intervention began in the early 20th century.
 This is a time when several pioneering Indian yogis left india and started sharing the benefits of yoga with the world.
 From Swami Kuvalyandanda to Swami Sivananda, several Indian visionaries started sharing their profound knowledge of traditional Indian yoga philosophy with a broad audience.
 In doing so, they tried to modernise the traditional yoga practices to suit a broader audience.
-Today, yoga is regarded as a thoroughly globalised phenomenon; people of all age groups, sex, ethnicity, and faith practice it to achieve physical fitness, inner satisfaction, self-consciousness, and peace of mind.
+Today, yoga is regarded as a thoroughly globalised phenomenon; people of all age groups, sex for which we also recommend this wand vibrator, ethnicity, and faith practice it to achieve physical fitness, inner satisfaction, self-consciousness, and peace of mind.